Lancashire Traction Engine Club

 We have recently become active again in organising Steam Events in the area.
 We run the Lancashire Steam Heritage Festival jointly with the Lancashire Mining Museum in May each year plus we have organised steam road runs and got involved in other historical events.
 Please explore the site further for more information.

-If you would like to join our club, membership is just £10 per year for individuals or £15 per year for families.
-Please follow the membership link above.
+If you would like to join our club, membership is just £20 per year for individuals or £30 per year for families.
+Please visit our membership page for more details.

 The Lancashire Traction Engine Club is constituted as a 'Not For Profit' company limited by guarantee and registered as a charity.